 The impact of economic segregation

 Most of the variation in the dissimilarity index D occurs between levels of income constraints.
 The dissimilarity index in Figure 2 increases as the income constraint becomes tighter (from 2.5 to 1.3 in Figure 2), while the gap between the lines representing the different policy scenarios is comparatively smaller.
 The line in Figure 2 grows steadily as the income constraint moves from 2.5 to 1.3.
 With an income constraint of 1.3 most students from the working / intermediate class families, whose average income is 20000 EURO, will not be able to consider schools where the average income of the students is 26000 EURO or higher, restricting considerably the pool of eligible schools and forcing many working / intermediate class families to segregate themselves in low performing schools.
-To understand that, let’s consider the scenarios where education policy is ‘neutral’ (there is no school selection and there is no school accountability) and families’ allocation to schools depends more on economic constraints (row 6, economic constraint =1.6, table 3).
+To understand that, let us consider the scenarios where education policy is ‘neutral’ (there is no school selection and there is no school accountability) and families’ allocation to schools depends more on economic constraints (row 6, economic constraint =1.6, table 3).
 In these scenarios the dissimilarity index D is 0.35 (±0.01) and typical simulation results show that 14 schools end up having an average income of families which is not larger than 32000 and therefore are accessible to the average working / intermediate class family (20000*1.6=32000).
 The remaining 16 schools have an income larger than this threshold and are out of reach for most working class / intermediate class families.

 The model’s results suggest that relatively small changes in economic segregation generate large effects in terms of reducing socio-economic school segregation.
 When the ratio between the average income in an area and the income of the poorest group in the area changes from 0.8 (income constraint = 1.3) to 0.6 (income constraint = 1.6), school socio-economic segregation drops by 0.1 points in tracked systems and 0.07 points in non-tracked systems (Table 4).